openthread/openthread/src/cli/README.md

 ### macfilter addr add \<extaddr\> \[rss\]

-Add an IEEE 802.15.4 Extended Address to the address filter, and fixed the received singal strength for the messages from the address if rss is specified.
+Add an IEEE 802.15.4 Extended Address to the address filter, and fixed the received signal strength for the messages from the address if rss is specified.

 ```bash
 > macfilter addr add 0f6127e33af6b403 -95